AdobeDocs/id-service.en/help/release-notes/notes-2015.md

 November, 2015

 The Children's Online Privacy Protection Act (COPPA) prohibits online collection of personal information from children under 13 years old without verifiable parental consent.
-Customers concerned about COPPA can add an optional variable to their [!DNL Experience Cloud] ID service code that prevents it from setting cookies in the third-party domain of a browser.
-See [COPPA Support in the Experience Cloud Identity Service](../reference/coppa.md#concept-d7ddf81bebd74f129661fcec1ca19413).
+Customers concerned about COPPA can add an optional variable to their Visitor ID Service code that prevents it from setting cookies in the third-party domain of a browser.
+See [COPPA Support in the Visitor ID Service](../reference/coppa.md#concept-d7ddf81bebd74f129661fcec1ca19413).
 For version 1.5.3 or greater.

 ## Version 1.5.2 {#section-e3c73e47539942a89b02d33061128148}

 September, 2015

 * Fixed a bug in the Safari browser that prevented synchronization services from functioning when users blocked third-party cookies.
 (AAM-20764)
-* Calls to the ID service now include the version ID in the `d_visid_ver=` parameter.
+* Calls to the Visitor ID Service now include the version ID in the `d_visid_ver=` parameter.
 The returned ID helps internal teams with troubleshooting and support issues.
 (AAM-20824)

 ## Version 1.5.1 {#section-f4309d7917964a748fee4bdb45bffa44}

 August, 2015

-* Fixed a bug to prevent the ID service from requesting an iframe if there's no data to synchronize or fire.
+* Fixed a bug to prevent the Visitor ID Service from requesting an iframe if there's no data to synchronize or fire.
 (AAM-20164)
-* Fixed a bug that prevented the ID service from properly setting a multi-part, top-level domain cookie.
-For example, if you have a domain like `my_company.co.uk`, under some circumstances, the ID service would set a cookie in `co.uk` only.
+* Fixed a bug that prevented the Visitor ID Service from properly setting a multi-part, top-level domain cookie.
+For example, if you have a domain like `my_company.co.uk`, under some circumstances, the Visitor ID Service would set a cookie in `co.uk` only.
 (AN-104683)

   This only affected a few clients that met *all* of the following criteria:

-    * Using the ID service.
+    * Using the Visitor ID Service.
     * Enabled a [grace period](https://experienceleague.adobe.com/en/docs/analytics/implementation/id/migration) *or* are using first-party cookies and users block third-party cookies.
     * Have pages with multi-part, top-level domains.

 Documentation revisions in this release include:

 * [API Methods and Code Library](../library/library.md#concept-ff27497375644a898d47984aefb21c97): Reorganized content and text.
 In most cases, each method gets its own page.
-* [Requirements for the Experience Cloud Identity Service](../reference/requirements.md): Revised content and reorganized text.
+* [Requirements for the Visitor ID Service](../reference/requirements.md): Revised content and reorganized text.

 ## Version 1.5 {#section-db5edfa11ae143ada07a96e0ab06dc57}

 July, 2015

-The [!DNL Experience Cloud] ID service supports multiple IDs and authentication states.
-This change also removes deprecated support for [!DNL Audience Manager] DPID mappings to user IDs used by the `setCustomerIDs` function.
+The Visitor ID Service supports multiple IDs and authentication states.
+This change also removes deprecated support for Audience Manager DPID mappings to user IDs used by the `setCustomerIDs` function.
 See [Customer IDs and Authentication States](../reference/authenticated-state.md)

 ## Version 1.4 {#section-f5c596f355b14da28f45c798df513572}